-In 2021, we carried out our first materiality assessment aiming to determine the material issues we must report, as well as identifying trends, risks and opportunities.
-We followed the same methodology of a specialized external consultant, as well as the recommendations of the Global Reporting Initiative to obtain comparable results and address areas of opportunity.
+In 2021, we began the process of our first materiality assessment aiming to determine the material issues we must report, as well as identifying trends, risks and opportunities.
+We followed the methodology of a specialized external consultant, as well as the recommendations of the Global Reporting Initiative to obtain comparable results and address areas of opportunity.
 Thus, we identified relevant issues through a qualitative and quantitative analysis of the maturity of the sector, the industry and the social risk.